 It is good to work on the background and portrait more or less at the same time.
-Doing so helps you to make soft edges between the edge of the face and background – as you will be working wet in wet.
+Doing so helps you to make soft edges between the edge of the face and background.

 Also, find the shape of the chin and where it ends.
 Then work on the neck.
 Carefully note the changes in color and value in the neck.

-This painting is after Hans Holbein the Younger – who lived in the 16th century – a time period when many of the noble women would wear elaborate head dresses.
+This painting is after Hans Holbein the Younger who lived in the 16th century.
+In this time period, many of the noble women would wear elaborate head dresses.
 So, the next step in the painting is painting this head dress!

 Just like the rest of the painting, simplify what you see.
-When looking at the original you will see that the head dress is a very elaborate passage in the painting – to try to paint every exact detail of this would be a waste of time.
-The point is not to create a replica of the painting but to deconstruct it so as to understand and study it.
+When looking at the original, you will see that the head dress is a very elaborate passage in the painting.
+So, trying to paint every exact detail of this would be a waste of time.
+The point is not to create an exact replica of the painting but rather understand and study it.

 The Completed Stage

 You are not obligated to fill up every white space of canvas, if you feel that you learned what you set out to learn from the painting – then you are done!
 The most important thing is to approach your piece with an attitude of wanting to explore and not striving for a finished product at the end.
 Ask lots of questions as you study whichever work you are looking at.
 Try to find the formal properties that are hidden when just passively viewing it.
 In the end you will come out with new found knowledge and skills you can apply to your own work.

 Hans Holbein the Younger’s original side by side with our master copy